The Welcome Wagon

 The Welcome Wagon is a married couple, the Reverend Thomas Vito Aiuto and his wife Monique, who execute a genre of gospel music that is refreshingly plain.
 Their hymns are modest and melodic takes on a vast history of sacred song traditions, delivered with the simple desire to know their Maker—and to know each other—more intimately.

 Vito was born in Tecumseh, Michigan, and attended Western Michigan University where he developed a love for writing poetry.
 His first book of poems, Self-Portrait as Jerry Quarry, was published by New Issues Press in 2002.
 A self-described agnostic, Vito experienced a spiritual conversion at the age of 20 and soon after enrolled at Princeton Theological Seminary to study theology and prepare for ordained ministry.
-Currently he is the senior pastor of Resurrection Presbyterian Church, a church he planted in Williamsburg, Brooklyn, NY, in 2005.

 Raised on a farm, by a gentleman farmer father and choir teacher mother, in the same small town as Vito, Monique moved to New York City after high school to study art, first at the Cooper Union (BFA), then Columbia University (MFA).
 Since then she has worked as a pre-school teacher, craftmaker for Martha Stewart, and as a mother.
 She also serves as the Welcome Wagon’s resident visual artist.